 Invaders violate ceasefire in Donbas twice

-Today, August 7, the armed formations of the Russian Federation have already violated the ceasefire declared in the Joint Forces Operation area in Donbas twice.
+Over the past day, invaders launched two attacks on positions of the Armed Forces of Ukraine in the Joint Forces Operation (JFO) area in Donbas.

 Censor.NET reports referring to the JFO press centre Facebook page.